gatesyp/telegram-story-bot/README.md

 4. Make sure each person private messages the bot, or they will not recieve reminders to post their standup.

 # Info
-Standups are currently posted at 10am est.
-Reminders are sent out at 8am est, 9am est, 9:30 est, and 9:45 est if an update has not been submitted.

 # Support
-Send a message to [@deephire](https://t.me/deephire) or create a github issue if you are having problems with the bot.

-# Other bots
-Details coming soon...